 Community Currency Pilots

 Bancor Protocol was founded on the belief that “small is beautiful” and that community currencies hold tremendous potential to increase human collaboration and unlock wealth creation.
-In pursuit of testing this vision, Bancor Foundation partners with NGOs and impact-implementors who utilize Bancor’s technology to launch, manage and experiment with local currencies.
+In pursuit of testing this vision, Bancor Foundation partners with NGOs and impact-implementors who utilize Bancor’s technology and know-how to launch, manage and experiment with local currencies.
 Working with our first implementor, Grassroots Economics, we have launched over 9 community currencies in different models across both rural and urban communities.

 Papers and Research